snotskie/ttrpg/md/index.md

 **Propel:** When determining the Focal Action, you may exchange the result of your own roll with that of an ally who rolled lower than you.
 Then this ability cannot be activated again until you spend ② to recharge it.

-**Clarity:** When you succeed a Home Stat Check during an Endeavor, you may have the muddle buttons of your allies move forward a number of spaces equal to the number of spaces you moved forward as a result of the Check.
+**Clarity:** When you succeed a Home Check during an Endeavor, you may have the muddle buttons of your allies move forward a number of spaces equal to the number of spaces you moved forward as a result of the Check.
 Then this ability cannot be activated again until you spend ③ to recharge it.

 **Immunity vs. $X$:** Whenever you would lose a Contest as the Defender against $X$, you instead succeed by $1$.

-**Inspire:** When you succeed a Hurry Stat Check during an Endeavor, you may choose an ally and have the roll they make to determine the Focal Action next round increase by $+3$ or by a number equal to the amount you moved forward as a result of the Check, whichever is lower.
+**Inspire:** When you succeed a Hurry Check during an Endeavor, you may choose an ally and have the roll they make to determine the Focal Action next round increase by $+3$ or by a number equal to the amount you moved forward as a result of the Check, whichever is lower.
 Then this ability cannot be activated again until you spend ④ to recharge it.

 **Curse:** Perform a Head Contest against an opponent.
 The amount you move forward as a result of this Contest, the opponent is Cursed by you for that many rounds.
 (When you see that opponent perform a roll, you may choose to have them reroll it and take the new value, then the Curse ends.
 Otherwise, the Curse ends when that many rounds have passed.)
 Then this ability cannot be activated again until you spend ③ to recharge it.

-**Mirror vs. $X$:** When you succeed a Home Stat Check during an Endeavor, you may have you and your allies receive Immunity vs. $X$ for a number of rounds equal to the number of spaces you moved forward as a result of the Check, to a maximum of $3$ rounds.
+**Mirror vs. $X$:** When you succeed a Home Check during an Endeavor, you may have you and your allies receive Immunity vs. $X$ for a number of rounds equal to the number of spaces you moved forward as a result of the Check, to a maximum of $3$ rounds.
 Then this ability cannot be activated again until you spend ⑥ to recharge it.

 **Spark Rush $X$:** Perform a Check.
 The amount you move forward as a result of this Check, for that many rounds, to a maximum of $3$ rounds, you may Spark using $2dcX$.
 Then this ability cannot be activated again until you spend Ⓧ to recharge it.

-**Empower:** When you succeed a Home Stat Check during an Endeavor, you may have you and your allies increase their die caps by $1$ for a number of rounds equal to the number of spaces you moved forward as a result of the Check, to a maximum of $3$ rounds.
+**Empower:** When you succeed a Home Check during an Endeavor, you may have you and your allies increase their die caps by $1$ for a number of rounds equal to the number of spaces you moved forward as a result of the Check, to a maximum of $3$ rounds.
 Then this ability cannot be activated again until you spend ③ to recharge it.
 A character can only benefit from one instance of this Ability at a time.

-**Fervor:** When you succeed a Heart Stat Check during an Endeavor, you may have you and your allies receive Revenge for a number of rounds equal to the number of spaces you moved forward as a result of the Check, to a maximum of $3$ rounds.
+**Fervor:** When you succeed a Heart Check during an Endeavor, you may have you and your allies receive Revenge for a number of rounds equal to the number of spaces you moved forward as a result of the Check, to a maximum of $3$ rounds.
 Then this ability cannot be activated again until you spend ⑥ to recharge it.

 **Unrelenting:** At the end of each round, move forward a number of spaces equal to the number of times you've been Muddled.